 Link Foundation Energy Program Guidelines

 - The applicant must be working toward a Ph.D. in an academic institution.
+Fellowships will be awarded to full-time students who are not also employed full-time.
 (Please note that the applicant must be accepted in a Ph.D. program.)

 - No limitations have been placed on citizenship.